Problem Package Format

 Invocation

 • answer_file: a string specifying the name of an arbitrary "answer file" which acts as input to the validator program.
 The answer file may, but is not necessarily required to, contain the "correct answer" for the problem.
-For example, it might contain the output that was produced by a judge's solution for the problem when run with input file as input.
+For example, it might contain the output that was produced by a judge's solution for the problem when run with input_file as input.
 Alternatively, the "answer file" might contain information, in arbitrary format, which instructs the validator in some way about how to accomplish its task.

 • feedback_dir: a string which specifies the name of a "feedback directory" in which the validator can produce "feedback files" in order to report additional information on the validation of the output file.
 The feedback_dir must end with a path separator (typically ‘/' or ‘\' depending on operating system), so that simply appending a filename to feedback_dir gives the path to a file in the feedback directory.